Safety Tips For Solo Female Traveller

 Research the place.

-Print all of your itinerary and documents.
+Print your itinerary and documents.

 Always hold an object in hand.